 - Alvin – 713 W. Adoue St. Alvin, TX 77511 Telephone: 979.481.9523

 For more information on the Santa Maria substance abuse services visit their website.

 This women’s shelter in Houston is in the Spring Branch neighborhood.
 The address is 2005 Jacquelyn, Houston, TX 77055.
 For more information visit the Santa Maria website or call them at 713.957.2413.

 Salvation Army Family Residence

-Salvation Army is another option for homeless shelters in Houston.
-At this location, shelter is provided to women and their children.
+Salvation Army has a women’s shelter in the Midtown area.
+The shelter is provided to women and their children.